MDC Nature Programs

 • August A. Busch Memorial Conservation Area lakes 3, 7, 21, 22, and 23

-Some lakes are catch-and-release only, and some are catch-and-keep.
+Between Nov.
+1 and Jan.
+31, some lakes are catch-and-release only, and some are catch-and-keep.
 After Feb.
 1, trout may be harvested from all lakes.
-Winter Trout Lakes Information, or check regulations posted at the lakes.
+Anglers can find information on specific winter trout lakes statewide at this Link to Trout Lakes in MO, or check regulations posted at the lakes.
 All trout anglers between age 16 and 64 must have a valid Missouri fishing permit to participate.
 Anglers wishing to catch and keep trout must also possess a trout permit regardless of age.
+MDC provides a chance for anglers to keep on top of trout stocking efforts in the St. Louis area via the Fish Stocking Hotline.
+The hotline is updated immediately after each stocking run.
+The number is toll free from anywhere in the St. Louis area.
+A recorded message lets anglers know when and where fish were stocked, the total number and species stocked.
 Anglers are encouraged to call the hotline at 636-300-9651 to get the latest stocking information.
-Information.
+Information

 Eagles